-GASB Statement No. 87 - Leases.
-The requirements of this statement are effective for periods beginning after December 15, 2019.
-The Authority has not fully judged the effect of the implementation of GASB Statement No. 87 as of the date of the basic financial statements.
+GASB Statement No. 96 - Subscription-Based Information Technology Arrangements.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2022.
+The Authority has not fully judged the effect of the implementation of this standard on the financial statements.